Kākāpō: Reintroduction

 The Kākāpō Recovery programme has been successful, with the numbers of kākāpō increasing steadily.
 Adult survival rate and productivity have both improved significantly since the programme's inception.
 However, the main goal is to establish at least one viable, self-sustaining, unmanaged population of kākāpō as a functional component of the ecosystem in a protected habitat.
 To help meet this conservation challenge, Resolution Island (20,860 ha) in Fiordland has been prepared for kākāpō re-introduction with ecological restoration including the eradication of stoats.
 Ultimately, the Kākāpō Recovery vision for the species is to restore the mauri (Māori for "life-force") of the kākāpō by breeding 150 adult females.

+Four males were re-introduced to Sanctuary Mountain Maungatautari in the North Island on 21 July 2023, becoming the first kākāpō living in mainland New Zealand in almost 40 years.
+Despite extensive improvements to the perimeter fence, in October 2023, one of the kākāpō escaped by using a downed tree to climb out.
+The bird was located using the signal from its GPS transmitter and returned to the sanctuary.
+A second group of six birds was introduced to the sanctuary in September.
+However, two further kākāpō found a way over the fence, and in November the Department of Conservation temporarily removed three birds from the sanctuary to a southern predator-free island, leaving the kākāpō population in the sanctuary at seven.
+The Department commented that "Kākāpō are flightless but are excellent climbers who can use their wings to parachute from treetops".

 Fatal fungal infection

-In late April 2019, the first case of the fungal disease aspergillosis in New Zealand kākāpō was discovered. almost 20% of the population, or 36 birds, have been flown by helicopter to veterinary hospitals around New Zealand for CT scan diagnosis and intensive treatment that usually lasted for several months.

-Dunedin's Wildlife Hospital has treated 12 birds.
+In 2019 an outbreak of the fungal disease aspergillosis among kākāpō on the island of Whenua Hou infected 21 individuals and led to 9 deaths: two adults, five chicks and two juveniles.
+Over 50 birds were transported to veterinary centres for diagnostics and treatment.